AI Automation/Healthcare

 Consider a new resident who needs to book cleanings for their family of four.
 They call at 8 PM on a Tuesday.
 The answering service takes their name and number.
 By 9 AM the next day, when your front desk calls back, they have already booked with another practice that offered online scheduling.
 You lost a patient family worth over $2,000 per year because of a slow response.

-Our process begins with connecting to your Practice Management Software (PMS).
-We use the official API for cloud systems like Dentrix Ascend or Open Dental to get real-time calendar availability.
-For on-premise systems, we build a secure data connector.
-This provides the AI with a live view of open slots for new patient exams, cleanings, and emergency appointments.
+Syntora's approach would begin with a discovery phase to understand the specific conversational flows and integration points required for your dental practice.
+The first step involves securely connecting to your Practice Management Software (PMS).
+For cloud-based systems like Dentrix Ascend or Open Dental, we would use their official APIs to access real-time calendar availability.
+For on-premise systems, a custom, secure data connector would be developed to facilitate this connection.
+This integration provides the AI with a live view of open slots for various appointment types, including new patient exams, cleanings, and emergency appointments.

 Book Patients in 90 Seconds, Not 12 Hours